 '''

-$ reprounzip graph package.rpz graph-file.dot
+$ reprounzip graph graph-file.dot package.rpz

 $ dot -Tpng graph-file.dot -o image.png

 '''

 where graph-file.dot corresponds to the graph, outputted in the DOT language.
+You can use Graphviz to load and visualize the graph.

 Note: If you are using a Python version older than 2.7.3, this feature will not be available due to Python bug 13676 related to sqlite3.